guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 void main() {
   float distanceMiddle = length(uv - 0.5);
   float radiusCutoff = (1.0 - cutoff) * maxRadius;
-  if (distanceMiddle < radiusCutoff) {
+  if (distanceMiddle > radiusCutoff) {
+    gl_FragColor = vec4(0, 0, 0, 1);
+  } else {
     gl_FragColor = texture2D(texture, uv);
-  } else {
-    gl_FragColor = vec4(0, 0, 0, 1);
   }
 }
 ```

 <div>{%- include canvas-playground.html -%}</div>

-The idea for this transition was to measure the distance of each pixel to the center, and make the `cutoff` go from the maximum distance to the center to `0`.
+Here each pixel's distance to the center (or "radius") is measured and compared against the `cutoff`.
+The `cutoff` travels from the maximum distance possible (one of the corners) to `0`.

-Here I use the tricks I learned before. `- 0.5` to center the image in clip space. `length` to calculate the length of the vector.
-I also precompute the maximum radius so that it is not repeated for every pixel.
+First, this maximum distance to the center is precomputed so that this is not repeated for every pixel.
+Then `- 0.5` centers the image in clip space. `length` calculates the distance of each pixel to the center.
+Finally, that distance is compared with the `cutoff`.

-Such a cool effect, with only 10 lines of code!
+If the condition was `dist < cutoff` the black circle would expand from the middle of the screen.
+By changing the condition to `dist > 1 - cutoff`, the black circle collapses into the middle.
 </div>

 <hr />

+OpenGL (and WebGL, and regl) are powerful technologies that make it possible to achieve very cool effects, with only 10 or so lines of code!

-You may have noticed I did not implement the animation seen in the initial gif.
-That
+You may have noticed though that I did not implement the animation seen in the initial gif.
+That one is a little too hard to implement with only code.
+It is much easier to implement using a gradient texture, which is what I'll explore in a future post.

 <script type="text/javascript" src="/assets/js/vendor/regl-2.0.1.min.js"></script>
 {%- include slider.html -%}